This is a Master of Science or Educational Specialist degree in Learning Technologies and Design with a Technology in Schools emphasis.

 - Self-assessment narrative of your mastery of the ISTE standards with special attention given to the terms learning, evaluation and leadership

 - Reflection paper linking program content to classroom practice

 - Learning technologies concept map

-A portfolio is a website consisting of products and artifacts demonstrating mastery of the technology in schools focus area competencies and ISTE standards.
+A portfolio is a website consisting of products and artifacts demonstrating mastery of the Technology in Schools emphasis area competencies and ISTE standards.
 There might be a few elements that are not actually included in the website (e.g., video clips of needs assessment interviews, a network solution you designed), but there is some representation of these products (e.g., a slide show about the interviews, blueprints or design documents for the network).
-Larger documents can be included as PDF files.

 In addition, a one-credit-hour course is offered to assist students in portfolio development (7378: Portfolio Development).
 The course should be taken during your final semester of coursework.

-A SISLT adviser will examine the portfolio before it is presented for formal review and make suggestions for improvement when warranted.
+A SISLT advisor will examine the portfolio before it is presented for formal review and make suggestions for improvement when warranted.